cutefish-dev/live-custom-cutefish-from-scratch/README.md

-# How to create a custom Ubuntu live from scratch
+# How to create a custom Cutefish live from scratch

 <p align="center">
    <img src="images/live-boot.png">
 </p>

-This procedure shows how to create a **bootable** and **installable** Ubuntu Live (along with the automatic hardware detection and configuration) from scratch.
+This procedure shows how to create a **bootable** and **installable** Cutefish Live (along with the automatic hardware detection and configuration) from scratch.
 The steps described below are also available in this repo in the `/scripts` directory.

 ## Authors